 Wendy has over 16 years of corporate and agency experience in creative and user-centric based solutions.
 She works closely with clients to map out digital strategies, identify user needs and application pain-points and ensures each project is delivered with ultimate client and user satisfaction.
 She works collaboratively and manages creative teams comprised of: creative directors, user experience designers, art directors, developers, project managers and copywriters.
 Wendy leads digital projects from initial creative conception through final production and delivery on a number of high-profile consumer-focused and business-to-business projects.
 Wendy’s client list includes: Humana Medicare, Troy-Bilt, Speedway, Fisher-Price, MTD Products, Cleveland Clinic, and Invacare.

 Mark is a member of the Bennett Adelson Enterprise Mobility team and has 12 years of solution architecture, system implementation, system integration, and software development experience.
 Mark also has several years of experience in designing, developing, and implementing innovative mobile solutions.
 Most recently, Mark has been exploring new tools for developing cross-platform mobile solutions.

-The Cleveland .NET Special Interest Group (.NET SIG) was founded in a partnership between Bennett Adelson and Microsoft.
-The .NET SIG has become the forum for .NET collaboration and instruction from some of the brightest minds in the region.
-The organization was founded to provide enterprise software developers educational support on the .NET tools and Framework.
-The group meetings consist of developer focused, content-rich presentations and interactive code review and development.
-The audience ranges from .NET experts to those developers that are getting their first glimpse of .NET.
+The Cleveland Azure Special Interest Group (Azure SIG) (formerly the Cleveland .NET SIG) was founded in a partnership between Bennett Adelson and Microsoft 20 years ago.
+The SIG has become the forum for Azure collaboration and instruction from some of the brightest minds in the region.
+The organization was founded to provide enterprise customers and community with educational support on the Azure cloud platform.
+The group meetings consist of architecture and implementation focused, content-rich presentations and interactive discussions with demos.
+The audience ranges from Azure experts to those decision makers, infrastructure engineers, and developers that are getting their first glimpse of the cloud.